zoeabryant/blog-archive/_posts/2014-08-16-new-arduino.markdown

 ## Project: Making a row of LEDS blink
 'Hello World' is a computer programming cliche.
 Making an LED blink seems to be the physical substitute.

+### You will need:
+* Arduino (I have an UNO one)
+* Breadboard
+* USB A-B Cable to connect the arduino to the computer
+* LEDs
+* Cables.
+2 per LED, and 1 extra (I have 21 wires for 10 lights)
+* [Arduino IDE Software][software]

+### Steps
+* Longest wire goes at the top of the negative column on the edge of the breadboard
+* Put the LEDs in.
+Put them in the middle row, so there is space in the columns behind and infront of them.
+Longest leg faces away from the wire at the top of the negative col.
+* Behind each of the shorter legs, the negative legs, put a wire in the next slot in the same row.
+* These wires plug into the negative column, in any row as long as they are in the negative col.
+* The rest of the wires are for the positive legs.
+* Arduino in!
+* Long Negative wire to GND (ground)
+* USB plug in

+* Tools: Board: Arduino UNO
+* Tools: Serial Port: /dev/tty.usbmodem1421
+* ^^ why this setting?
+* Write code
+* Verify, Upload

 ![Tech Will Save Us's arduino cheatsheet]({{ site.url }}/assets/post_img/2014-08/16-arduinocheatsheet.jpg) [Tech Will Save Us Arduino Cheatsheet][cheatsheet]

 [startkit]: http://www.techwillsaveus.com/shop/diy-kits/start-arduino/